-Judge O’Toole brings to the District Court bench nearly 30 years of experience practicing law and trying cases, both as a former prosecuting attorney and as a former civil attorney in private practice.
+Judge O’Toole brings to the District Court bench over 30 years of experience practicing law and trying cases, both as a former prosecuting attorney and as a former civil attorney in private practice.
 She also has extensive experience as a Judge Pro Tem in King County District Court and numerous municipal courts, presiding over both criminal and civil cases.

 Prior to her election to the bench, Judge O’Toole began her practice of law as an Associate Attorney with the firm of Bogle & Gates in Seattle where she had a civil litigation practice.
 She also served as a Deputy Prosecuting Attorney in the Criminal Division of the King County Prosecuting Attorney’s Office where she tried cases and handled appeals.